Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

 ```

 #### "source-endpoints-external"
-This task fetches the external endpoint (variable name: "gitlab_external_endpoint") for the gitlab service
+This task fetches the external endpoint and stores it into the following variable:
+- `gitlab_external_endpoint`

 ```yaml
 - include_role:
     name: gitlab